M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Dashboards/index.md

 shellFrame.RightPane.ShowDashboard("myDashboardId", customDataObject);
 ```

-From within the dashboard, store a reference to the function passed, and call it when you need to pass content back to the module.
+From within the dashboard, store a reference to the function passed, and call it when you need to execute the code that was declared within the module.
 In this scenario, clicking the button will cause the module to show a message box with the text from the input:
 ```html
 <html>
 <head>